Ireland themed kids’ yoga poses and lesson plan for St Patrick’s Day

 We add in Mindfulness too, of course.

 Check out my kids yoga lesson plan for St Patrick’s Day here!

 Set your intention for the yoga and mindfulness lesson

 We will do yoga poses to play, have fun, and also focus our minds.
 Yoga poses with breathing can help our body and brain focus attention on what we need to be doing so we can do it really well.

 St Patrick’s Day is a fun holiday to celebrate Ireland and Irish heritage, or people who have family that have lived in Ireland.
-Let’s do some yoga poses to learn a little bit more about Ireland!
+Let’s do some Ireland themed yoga poses to learn a little bit more about this beautiful country!